docker/docs/engine/swarm/services.md

 > client resolves image and the swarm manager receives the image and digest,
 >  rather than a tag.

-Usually, the manager is able to resolve the tag to a new digest and the service updates, redeploying each task to use the new image.
-If the manager is unable to resolve the tag or some other problem occurs, the next two sections outline what to expect.
+Usually, the manager can resolve the tag to a new digest and the service updates, redeploying each task to use the new image.
+If the manager can't resolve the tag or some other problem occurs, the next two sections outline what to expect.